 You probably know this from your own personal online visits: We expect a lot from content publishers today, and the margin for error is low.
 "The last great experience someone had online now sets the bar higher for every subsequent experience," Webster says.
 "It doesn't really matter who provided that last great experience.
 It begins to be an expectation that's broadly shared."

-That means organizations need a platform that will allow for continual innovation to improve customer experiences, connecting every moment of interaction.
+That means when choosing a CMS, organizations need a platform that will allow for continual innovation to improve customer experiences, connecting every moment of interaction.
 This cycle begins as a visitor explores your content for the first time, ideally continues with a purchase that transforms the visitor into a customer, and becomes an infinite loop of loyalty.

-"We continue to see tremendous pressure in organizations to accelerate cycle times and reduce time to market," Webster says.
-"Marketing continues to be under pressure—without rising budgets."
+On content management trends Webster says, "We continue to see tremendous pressure in organizations to accelerate cycle times and reduce time to market, marketing continues to be under pressure—without rising budgets."

 The ability to deliver information online also complicates the picture when there are multiple audiences to serve.
 You may have external audiences that need to be segmented and receive personalized content.
 You may also need to tailor experiences for vendors, partners and internal readers.
 IDC conducts regular surveys of digital experience managers at various companies.
 "Organizations tell us a great customer experience starts with embracing the needs of all their stakeholders," Webster says.

 Ten or 15 years ago, most companies just had to deliver a great web experience.
 That's no longer true.

 "It's not just web or mobile or social—today, it's also all kinds of new and emerging Internet of things devices," Webster says.
 "Looking at the number of channels, we just keep adding, we never really let anything go."